glpi-project/docdev/source/sourcecode.rst

 .. note::

    This lists current files and directories listed in the source code of GLPI.
-Some files are not part of distribued archives.
+Some files are not part of distributed archives.

-This is a brieve description of GLPI main folders and files:
+This is a brief description of GLPI main folders and files:

 * |folder| `.tx`: Transifex configuration
 * |folder| `ajax`